viam-devrel/viamcodelabs/site/viamguides/src/monitoring-automation-elastic/monitoring-automation-elastic.md

 ### LED

 The LED will be used to display the alert from the Elastic rule notification.
-It needs a wire to a generial purpose input/ouput (GPIO) pin and a wire to ground to toggle it on and off.
+It needs a wire to a general purpose input/ouput (GPIO) pin and a wire to ground to toggle it on and off.

 Refer to the following wiring diagram to connect the Raspberry Pi to the LED.